A Lightweight Protocol for Matchgate Fidelity Estimation: Comparison to existing methods

-In contrast, our method is able to benchmark $XY(\theta)$ circuits without additional difficulty -- at a slight decrease in runtime compared to general MGCs.
+In contrast, our method is able to benchmark $XY(\theta)$ circuits without additional difficulty, with an asymptotic $1/\sqrt{n}$ speedup compared to general MGCs.
 This is because for such circuits, the rotation matrix $R$ takes the form (under reshuffling of rows and columns):

-where $\tilde{R}'_{ij} = (-1)^{i+j} \tilde{R}_{ij}$.
-Thus, the original matrix $R$ is block-diagonal (with a sparsity reduction of a half), and we expect the full superoperator $\hat{\mathcal{U}}$ to have roughly half as many non-zero elements (leading to a reduction of the expected number of shots, c.f. equation \eqref{eqn:expshotbound}).
-Similarly, if $U$ is a circuit of nearest-neighbour Givens rotations, $R$ will take the form:

-These observations follow from considering the quadratic Hamiltonians of nearest-neighbour $XY$ gates and Givens rotations, and the structure of $so(2n)$ Lie algebra generators they correspond to.
-Importantly, in both cases (and any other where $R$ belongs to some subgroup of $SO(2n)$) the effect of the sparsity reduction in $R$ leads to a constant decrease in shot number, on top of the $1 / \sqrt{n}$ speedup for MGCs.